AAfify1/DIYHire/LatestBuild/ReportSections/Introduction.md

       \caption{The SCRUM project lifecycle [4]}
  \end{figure}

 For the DIY THS project, the team utilized both of these methodologies where they were suitable.
-The broader project lifecycle was shaped by the tenants of the Unified process, while more day-to-day project management was derived from some useful features of SCRUM.
+The broader project lifecycle was shaped by the tenants of the Unified Process, while more day-to-day project management was derived from some useful features of SCRUM.

 The UP identifies that emphasizing system architecture and developing based on use-cases leads to successful products.
 This was integral to the development of the THS system.
 Given that the implementation was not carried out for the THS, the team had the opportunity to rigorously refine and identify essential use cases.
-From these use-cases, object oriented (OO) UML models were derived.
-After the essential system objectives were laid out through OO models, the architecture was modeled.
+From these use cases, object-oriented (OO) UML models were derived.
+After the essential system objectives were laid out through OO models, the architecture was modelled.
 Additionally, the THS team made use of the four phases of the Unified Process to help structure project progress which is illustrated in the Gantt chart in Section 1.6.

 While the team did not assign official SCRUM roles, certain useful aspects of SCRUM were adopted.
-Early in the project, the team developed a backlog of the tasks that needed to be accomplished throughout the semester.
+Early in the project, the team developed a Backlog of the tasks that needed to be accomplished throughout the semester.
 Then, to fulfill these goals, the team worked in 1 week Sprints followed by Retrospectives to assess the challenges encountered in the previous week and plan the next Sprint.
-Additionally, transparency and standardized communication was essential for such a large group project and as such, a team glossary was used throughout.
+Additionally, transparency and standardized communication were essential for such a large group project and as such, a team glossary was used throughout.

 Both the UP and SCRUM outline the importance of iteration, which was the absolute core of the THS project.
 During the weekly Retrospectives, analysis of the previous weeks work was done by the team members and the project supervisor, which shed light on improvements to be made on the current work products.
 In many cases, several Sprints were used to refine a single work product.